-On October 5, 2011, the Corporation announced that MRDM would enter into a committed arrangement with Macquarie Bank for a Project Loan Facility (the "Facility") ranging from US\$75 to US\$97 million and associated currency and commodity price protection facilities to fund the construction and development of the RDM Mine.
-On December 14, 2011, the Board of Directors of the Corporation approved the construction and development of the RDM Mine.
-Concurrently, MRDM and Macquarie Bank agreed to enter into final documentation for a Facility of US\$80 million.
-In conjunction with this, MRDM, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for the RDM Project's Capex (R\$1.90 to US\$1.00) and Opex (R\$1.983 to US\$1.00) as well as a gold price protection program (consisting of forward sales) for a total of 216,600 ounces of gold (approximately 26% of the open-pit reserves) at a price of US\$1,600 per ounce.
-On October 1, 2012, the Corporation announced that the amount available to MRDM under the proposed Facility would be increased to US\$90 million.
-Final documentation in respect of the Facility was completed on January 11, 2013.
-During 2013.
-MRDM drew the entire US\$90 million against the Facility.
-The Facility has been amended a number of times to provide for the increase of the aggregate amount available thereunder to up to US\$212.0 million and to provide forbearance against certain defaults and covenants of MRDM under the Facility.
-As of the date of this MD&A, an aggregate of approximately US\$211.97 million has been drawn down by MRDM under the amended Facility.
-The current forbearance period expires on May 29, 2015.
+On January 13, 2013, MRDM entered into the Facility with Macquarie Bank of up to US\$90 million to fund the construction and development of the RDM project.
+In conjunction with this Facility, MRDM, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for the RDM Project's Capex (R\$1.90 to US\$1.00) and Opex (R\$1.983 to US\$1.00) as well as a gold price protection program (consisting of forward sales) for a total of 216,600 ounces of gold (approximately 26% of the open-pit reserves) at varying prices from US\$1,177 to US\$1,600 per ounce.
+During 2013, MRDM drew the entire US\$90 million against the Facility.
+The Facility has been amended a number of times to provide for the increase of the aggregate amount available thereunder to up to US\$274.00 million and to provide forbearance against certain defaults and covenants of MRDM under the Facility.
+As of the date of this MD&A, an aggregate of approximately US\$267.10 million has been drawn down by MRDM under the amended Facility.
+The current forbearance period expires on February 15, 2016 (see also "Subsequent Event Discussion").

-The Corporation acts as a guarantor of MRDM's obligations under the Facility and related derivative contracts until such time as project completion is achieved as defined under the terms of the Facility.
+The Corporation acts as a guarantor of MRDM's obligations under the Facility and related derivative contracts.
 Impairment

-As at March 31, 2015, a number of impairment indicators were noted by the Corporation in accordance with IAS 36 for its property, plant and equipment and mine assets and in accordance with IFRS 6 for its exploration and evaluation assets.
+As at September 30, 2015, a number of impairment indicators were noted by the Corporation in accordance with IAS 36 for its property, plant and equipment and mine assets and in accordance with IFRS 6 for its exploration and evaluation assets.
 Consequently, the Corporation undertook an impairment test on each of its identified cash generating units ("CGUs"), focused on MRDM and the Rovina Valley Project.
 A CGU is generally an individual operating mine or development project.